 When entering course preferences, error messages may appear.
 They include time conflicts, failure to meet the prerequisite requirement, failure to select a required linked discussion or laboratory section, etc. Any error students encounter when web registering their course preferences is corrected by either dropping the course or by obtaining faculty member’s permission.
 Students seek exceptions by meeting with the course instructor who may grant approval by applying an override to the student’s record.
 After this occurs, the student again web registers for the course and no error message should appear.

 All students must register by the deadline listed in the Catalog.Otherwise, they must pay a late fee and in some cases petition the Academic Standing Committee.
 Exceptions are made only for those students studying away or on a leave of absence during registration.
 These students email their advisor to discuss course preferences and to request that the advisor remove the advising hold so they may access the Garnet Gateway system to register.
-Students located in an area without access to the web should contact the Dean of Students office for information on using a proxy to process registration and to submit any petitions, if needed, on the student’s behalf.
+Students located in an area without access to the web should contact Student Affairs for information on using a proxy to process registration and to submit any petitions, if needed, on the student’s behalf.
 Proxies deliver course information from the student abroad to the Registrar’s office for registration.
 Proxies may not access the Garnet Gateway for the student who is away.

 What is randomization?